UCL/research-computing-with-cpp/09distributed_computing/sec01DistributedMemoryModels.md

 - Doing it this way would result in sending 36 cells across 12 messages, so fewer cells but more messages.
 - We can do this using fewer messages however if we introduce some blocking i.e. we make some processes wait to receive data before sending data so that they can forward on shared data.
 This tends to lead to time idling though!

 Which solution and message passing pattern is most efficient may depend on your system and the message passing latency and bandwidth properties!
-If your message passing time is dominated by bandwidth, you should try to minimise the amount of data communicated (i.e. smallest number of boundary cells); if your message passing time is dominated by latency, you shoudl try to minimise the number of messages that you send.
+If your message passing time is dominated by bandwidth, you should try to minimise the amount of data communicated (i.e. smallest number of boundary cells); if your message passing time is dominated by latency, you should try to minimise the number of messages that you send.
 For problems which have to communicate large amounts of data, the message passing time will likely be bandwidth dominated and so a smaller boundary is the preferable solution.

 ## Putting Things Together: Performance at Every Scale